-Below are descriptions of the senior housing options and the differences between them.
-Each home has it's own policy for what is included in the rent and the cost for levels of care.
+Below are descriptions of the senior living options in Traverse City, Michigan and surrounding counties and the differences between them.
+Each residence has it's own policy for what is included in the rent and the cost for levels of care.

 Please contact us for further information, cost and individualized attention.